-- 1. Obtain a Hot Work Permit from the CSU Fire Prevention Officer. - 2.
-Fire Prevention Official will consult with Applicant to verify as much detail as possible. - 3.
+- 1. Obtain a blank Hot Work Permit from your Supervisor. - 2.
+Fill out the form with as much detail as possible. - 3.
 If fire alarms need to be taken out of a service or if any modification to the fire prevention systems is deemed necessary to safely perform hot work, contact the University Fire Inspector for assistance in this process and approval of fire watch measures.
 The signature of authorized fire safety personnel is required for permit to be issued. - 4.
-Employees' signature is verification that applicable precautions have been taken.
+Verify applicable precautions have been taken by signing the form. - 5.
+Bring to the appropriate authorized individual for approval.
+Departmental representatives reserve the right to inspect all job sites prior to issuing the permit.
+After signing, the person issuing the permit is to forward the second copy to the